 Jason Blum and his Blumhouse Productions are the modern incarnation of the Universal Studios monsters-era and Hammer Films.
-Over the last 10 years or so, Blumhouse has been behind several critically and financially successful horror releases including the Insidious and The Purge franchises, Get Out, Happy Death Day, and Unfriended.
+Over the last 10 years Blumhouse has released several critically and financially successful horror releases.
+This includes the Insidious and The Purge franchises, Get Out, Happy Death Day, and Unfriended.
 Clearly, Blumhouse has a blueprint for low-budget horror films that has worked quite well.
 Last Friday Blumhouse unleashed their latest horror entry, Truth or Dare.

-College student Olivia Barron (Lucy Hale), along with best friend Markie and her boyfriend, and several other friends, are partying in Mexico.
-One evening they run into Carter, a good-looking young man with an eye for Olivia, who convinces the friends to play ‘Truth or Dare’ in the ruins of an abandoned mission.
+College student Olivia Barron joins her friends for party south of the border in Mexico.
+One evening they run into Carter, a good-looking young man with an eye for Olivia.
+It seems like harmless fun when he convinces everyone to play ‘Truth or Dare’ in an abandoned mission.
 During the game, Carter admits he tricked Olivia and friends into playing.
 He explains that the game is haunted and that they will be forced to continue playing by a supernatural force.
 If you lie or fail to follow through on a dare you die.
 The only way to survive is to trick more people into joining the game.

 Truth or Dare’s Fun Premise Gets Weighed Down

-Based on a screenplay by Michael Reisz and three other credited writers, Truth or Dare has a fun premise that initially sets it apart from the pack.
-The idea of a “game that kills” also implicitly plays on real-world moral panics like the recent “Blue Whale Challenge” that was allegedly circulating on social media.
+Based on a screenplay by Michael Reisz and three other credited writers, Truth or Dare has a fun premise.
+The idea of a “game that kills” also plays on real-world moral panics like social media’s recent “Blue Whale Challenge”.
 Where Truth or Dare starts to stumble is in its increasingly convoluted efforts to explain the game.
 A lot of expository dialogue gets delivered to establish the ‘rules’ for the audience.

-Inevitably, as Truth or Dare twists and turns through its story, it pulls the curtain too far on its deadly game, thereby eliminating what might make it scarier.
+Inevitably, as Truth or Dare twists and turns through its story, it pulls the curtain too far.
+As a result, much of its mystery and suspense is inadvertently eliminated.
 Neither It Follows nor The Ring offered audiences much background into their horrors.
 Truth or Dare just shows too much of its hand, which weighs the film down.

 Loud Noises and Jump Scares